alpacahq/user-docs/content/orders/_index.md

 Currently, Alpaca supports four different types of orders.

 ### Market Order
-A market order is a request to buy or sell a security at the current-available price in the current market.
-It provides the most likely method of filling.

-If there is enough liquidity, market orders fill nearly instantaneously.
+A market order is a request to buy or sell a security at the currently available market price.
+It provides the most likely method of filling an order.
+Market orders fill nearly instantaneously.
-However, with less liquid securities, it may still take some time.

-As a trade-off, your filling price may slip depending on the market activities.
-There is also the risk with market orders that they may get filled at unexpected prices due to the short period price spikes.
+As a trade-off, your fill price may slip depending on the available liquidity at each price level as well as any price moves that may occur while your order is being routed to its execution venue.
+There is also the risk with market orders that they may get filled at unexpected prices due to short-term price spikes.

+To protect against excessive price impact, Alpaca converts buy market orders into marketable limit orders with a price limit that is 5% higher than the current market price.
+In most cases, this will have the same exact outcome as using a true market order.
+However, if the stock price moves more than 5% above the market price in the time that it takes to route your order to the execution venue, then your order would not execute until the price came back within the 5% collar.
+Sell market orders are **not** converted into limit orders.

+If you submit a buy market order during pre-market or extended-hours trading, we use the last traded price to determine the limit price.
+This means that if the stock opens more than 5% above the last traded price that existed at the time you submitted your order, your order won’t be executed until the price came back within the 5% price collar.

 ### Limit Order
 A limit order is an order to buy or sell at a specified price or better.
 A